-- In The Legend Of Anne Bunny equine characters wear special cybergloves over their forehooves.
+- Played with in The Legend Of Anne Bunny, where equine characters wear special cybergloves over their forehooves.

 - Girl Genius: Krosp, The King of Cats, has normal cat-like paws with short dewclaws, meaning he can't manipulate that many things that need opposable thumbs or hold that many things without using both paws well, like a normal cat.

-- Probably the strangest example would be My Little Pony Tales.
+- Probably the straightest (but strangest) example for the franchise would be My Little Pony Tales.
 The Ponies are not normally anthropomorphic or human-like in the least; aside from the fact that they talk, they are quadrupedal equines with hooves.
-And yet, in this series, they live in a human-like 1980s suburbia, and can carry and use objects that have obviously been designed for humans — sometimes with their teeth (which wouldn't be so weird except for the fact that there don't seem to be any humans around), but most frequently just by just using their front hooves as if they were hands, and the objects either somehow sticking to them (like pencils or mugs) or just working without any apparent explanation (like guitars or keyboards), without even any attempt at a handwave.
-(The original My Little Pony cartoons kept a couple of humans around for such things, so Hoof Fingers weren't necessary) Just breathe, just breathe...
+And yet, in this series, they live in a human-like 1980s suburbia, and can carry and use objects that have obviously been designed for humans (which wouldn't be so weird except for the fact that there don't seem to be any humans around), usually just by using their front hooves as if they were hands, and the objects either somehow sticking to them (like pencils or mugs) or just working without any apparent explanation (like guitars or keyboards), without even any attempt at a handwave.
+The original My Little Pony cartoons kept a couple of humans around for such things, so Hoof Fingers weren't necessary.
+Just breathe, just breathe...

 - Dr. Zoidberg on Futurama is an lobster-like alien with claws for "hands".
 Generally he's about as clumsy as you'd expect, occasionally even snapping things he's trying to hold in two.
 He does manage to write without too much trouble, and in a couple instances actually holds a needle and sutures a wound.
 That's probably just Rule of Funny, or simply years of practice.
 (If you had pincers all your life, you'd pick up a few tricks over time.)